lelelelemon/hmcts-formfinder-scraper/README.md

 $ scrapy crawl formfinder
 ```

-Forms will be saved to the `./output` directory, and metadata will be saved to `.output.jsonl` in [JSONlines](http://jsonlines.org) format.
+Forms will be saved to the `./output` directory, and metadata will be saved to `./output.jsonl` in [JSONlines](http://jsonlines.org) format.

 ## Metadata format